KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 > Note: this special case is handled in validation to avoid the potential of polluting the “barrier chain” information by storing the effect of an implicit barrier in the access state.
 (Unclear to the designer what all the side-effects might be.)
+>
+> Note: Also the ordering guarantees only apply to accesses on the same queue.

 *   Layout transition hazard check